walles/loadviz/README.md

 # Load Visualizer

+Flames from the bottom show user load.
+Flames from the top show system load.
+The most loaded cores burn in the middle.

+So if the flames are high in the middle it means that one / a few cores are maxed out.
+If the flames are sort of high everywhere it means that all cores are working.

+And if you have lots of system load, it can mean that you're short on RAM / swapping.

-Provide a visualization of the current system load, covering CPU usage and RAM pressure.
+The Load Visualizer provides a visualization of the current system load, covering CPU usage and RAM pressure.

 System and User CPU load are measured for each logical core of the system.
 RAM pressure has to be inferred: